John D. Barrow: Honours

 Barrow was awarded the 2006 Templeton Prize for "Progress Toward Research or Discoveries about Spiritual Realities" for his "writings about the relationship between life and the universe, and the nature of human understanding [which] have created new perspectives on questions of ultimate concern to science and religion".
 He was a member of a United Reformed Church, which he described as teaching "a traditional deistic picture of the universe".

 In 2008, the Royal Society awarded him the Faraday Prize.
 He was elected a Fellow of the Royal Society (London) in 2003 and elected Fellow of the Academia Europaea in 2009.
 He has received Honorary Doctorates from the Universities of Hertfordshire, Sussex, Durham, South Wales, and Szczecin, and was an Honorary Professor at the University of Nanjing.
 He was an Honorary Fellow of Van Mildert College (Durham University) and of Gresham College (London).
 He was a Centenary Gifford Lecturer at the University of Glasgow in 1989.

 He was awarded the Dirac Prize and Gold Medal of the Institute of Physics in 2015 and the Gold Medal of the Royal Astronomical Society in 2016.

+Barrow scale

+The Barrow scale proposed by him is a measurement of the technological level and mastery of civilizations based upon the smallest structures that they can manipulate.
+It is a complement to the Kardashev scale, which is based upon the largest structures that can be manipulated.